chelsealizardo/codingChallegeOne/README.md

 * Learning how to create watershed models.
 * Learning how to use GIS without needing a ton of guidance from a professor or mentor.
 * Work on making the Geology club more fun and accessible during the pandemic/quarantine (I am the president of the Geology club at the University of Rhode Island).
-* Work on keeping myself organized and ahead of my assignments this semester and allow myself adequate tiem to finish everyhting and ask the relevant questions that nee dto be asked in class.
+* Work on keeping myself organized and ahead of my assignments this semester and allow myself adequate time to finish everyhting and ask the relevant questions that need to be asked in class.
 * Broaden my cooking skills to diversify my pallete to make healthy and delicious meals.

  ______________________________________________________________________________________________________________________________________________________________________________